Pseudo Relevance Feedback with Deep Language Models and Dense Retrievers: Successes and Pitfalls: Experimental Setup

 Our experiments use the TREC Deep Learning Track Passage Retrieval Task 2019~\cite{craswell2020overview} (DL 2019) and 2020~\cite{craswell2021overview} (DL 2020), DL HARD~\cite{mackie2021dlhard}, the TREC Conversational Assistance Track 2019~\cite{dalton2020trec} (CAsT 2019), and the Web Answer Passages (WebAP)~\cite{keikha2014evaluating}.
 The detailed statistics for each dataset are listed in Table~\ref{table:stats}.

 TREC DL 2019 and 2020 contain 200 queries each.
 However for 2019, only 43 queries have judgements; and thus the remaining 157 queries without judgements are discarded from our evaluation.
 In 2020, only 54 queries have judgements; and thus the remaining 146 queries are similarly discarded.
 The relevance judgements for both datasets range from 0 (not relevant) to 3 (highly relevant).
 The passage collection is the same as the MS MARCO passage ranking dataset~\cite{nguyen2016ms}, which is a benchmark English dataset for ad-hoc retrieval tasks with $\approx$8.8M passages.
 The difference between TREC DL and MS MARCO is that queries in TREC DL have several judgements per query (215.3/210.9 on average for 2019/2020), instead of an average of one judgement per query for MS MARCO.
-We do not use MS MARCO in this work for this reason: the very sparse relevance judgements would not be able to provide detailed, reliable information on the behaviour of the PRF approaches.
+The very sparse relevance judgements of MS MARCO would not be able to provide detailed, reliable information on the behaviour of the PRF approaches and thus we do not report them in this article.
+However, we still tried to apply our vector-based PRF for the retrieval task on MS MARCO dev set, which consists of 6,980 queries.
+We refer the reader to our github page for the full results.\footnote{\url{https://github.com/castorini/pyserini/blob/master/docs/experiments-vector-prf.md}}

 DL HARD builds upon the TREC DL 2019/2020 queries: these queries are considered as hard queries on which previous methods do not perform well, and new judgements are provided for the added new queries (originally unjudged in TREC)~\cite{mackie2021dlhard}.
 While TREC CAsT 2019 is originally constructed for multi-turn conversational search, we treat each turn independently, and we use the manually rewritten topic utterances.
 WebAP is built from the TREC 2004 Terabyte Track collection, and it contains 80 queries\footnote{In addition to two queries without relevance judgements, which are excluded in our experiments} and about 2 Million passages (1,1858.8 judged passages per query, on average).
 The relevance judgements for TREC CAsT 2019 and WebAP ranged from 0 (not relevant) to 4 (highly relevant).